microcks/microcks.io/content/documentation/guides/automation/api.md

 3️⃣ We will **issue a bunch of API calls** and discuss permissions.

 > 💡 All the commands of this guide are exposed as `curl` commands, it's then up-to-you to translate them into your language or automation stack of choice.
 As this is a simple test, we will not bother with certificates validation and add the `-k` flags to the commands.
-Be sure to use `--cacert` or `--cacert` options on real environment with custom certificates.
+Be sure to use `--cacert` or `--capath` options on real environment with custom certificates.

 Let's jump in! 🏂